kyphan38/web/assets/docs/study/soft skills/6-ccm.md

 - Problem solving is necessary because clients have needs and expectations that have to be met and/or solved
 - Being Methodical is all about being systematic, organized, and tracking what matters, whether it's projects, time, or level of effort

-## Managing expectations for self and others
+## Managing Expectations for Self and Others

 Understanding needs and goals